 This is dogma, not science.
 Unfortunately, it’s rampant in the medical world.
 What’s worse is that there are some frightening stats in the world of medicine that are just getting ignored.

 For example, did you know that half of the methods used by Western medicine aren’t even based on scientific evidence?
-Yes, that’s right.
-You heard me.
+Yes, you read that right.
 Don’t believe me?
 Then read Dr. Makary’s excellent book, Unaccountable, for more on this subject (and some terrifying stories about hospitals!).

 If you’re ready to try something that works, if you’re ready to actually heal your back pain, then Chinese medicine provides excellent solutions.
 Here are my best recommendations, in order of effectiveness: